 In general, it’s best to read the label before purchasing any kind of conditioner, and to use it sparingly.
 If you have curly or coarse hair, using a moisturizing conditioner once every two weeks should be enough to maintain healthy-looking locks without any side effects.

-For fine or oily hair, try using a lightweight formula every few days in order to avoid overconditioning.
+For fine or oily hair, try using a lightweight formula every few days to avoid overconditioning.
 Finally, if you’re looking for maximum protection against heat damage or extra shine, consider getting a deep conditioning treatment from your hairstylist at least once per month.

 Does Conditioner Cause Hair Loss?